Joyboy9801/Real-time-Multiplayer-Game-s-Backend-/nexus-shooter-backend/README.md

   - `player-shot`: Notification of being hit.

 ## 📄 Project hidden sequence:
 The (.) files are hidden the repository and even if someone implements it in the system it remain hidden because they are concidered as system level files; <.gitignore>,<.env> .
-If incase of modification neessity you must view using <nano > or any other <code editors> ...........
+If incase of modification neessity you must view using <nano > or any other <code-editors> .

 ## 🤝 Contributing